 A. Visit a Museum

 Many museums offer interactive exhibits designed for children.
 Science centers, history museums, and art galleries often have summer programs and workshops.
+Look for kid-friendly scavenger hunts or guided tours to make the visit even more engaging.
+Bring a notebook so children can draw or jot down their favorite discoveries.

 B. Attend a Library Program